-Note that an entity may be able to support a policy even if the entity does not understand the type [p.9] of each assertion in the vocabulary of the policy [p.9]; the entity only has to understand the type of each assertion in the vocabulary of a policy alternative [p.9] the entity supports.
+Note that an entity may be able to support a policy even if the entity does not understand the type of each assertion in the policy; the entity only has to understand the type of each assertion in a policy alternative that the entity supports.
 This characteristic is crucial to versioning and incremental deployment of new assertions because this allows a provider's policy to include new assertions in new alternatives while allowing entities to continue to use old alternatives in a backward-compatible manner.